How can we help?

 There’s been some concern that a no-deal Brexit could cause airlines to have to cancel flights.
 This is because the EU contingency plans, which come into effect if there is a no-deal Brexit, covers only current flights.

-That creates a problem for airlines who have planned to operate new flights in 2019 – many of them are already selling tickets for these flights too.
+That creates a problem for airlines who have planned to operate new flights in 2019 and 2020 – many of them are already selling tickets for these flights too.

 It’s important to stress that nothing has been decided yet, but if the UK does leave the EU without a deal, airlines may have to seek new permissions for their flights between the UK and EU, and if these permissions aren’t granted we may see flights cancelled.Was this information helpful?